Abortion on the ballot: What’s happening in 10 key states

 In 2022, about 21.5 million women of childbearing age lived in states that ban abortion after six weeks of pregnancy or fewer, according to Politifact.
 If all 10 states pass their proposed abortion amendments, abortion rights will be expanded for roughly 7 million women of childbearing age.
 For roughly 4 million women of childbearing age, nothing will change in practice.

-“In the abortion access states, what the amendments might do is cause legislators to enact increased protection for abortion access, such as funding or going beyond what the amendment provides,” says Naomi Cahn, a professor at the University of Virginia Law School.
+“In the abortion-access states, what the amendments might do is cause legislators to enact increased protection for abortion access, such as funding or going beyond what the amendment provides,” says Naomi Cahn, a professor at the University of Virginia Law School.
 “In the abortion-restrictive states, I think it’s much more difficult to say what would happen.”

 This election cycle could trigger longer-reaching changes.
 In some states, there are already discussions over pursuing constitutional amendments to restrict abortion again.
 In other states, like Arizona, residents will also be voting on ballot questions that would make it more difficult in the future to amend their state constitution.

 If the Missouri amendment passes Nov.
-5, for example, “it’s widely anticipated that… in 2025 or 2026 we may have another amendment going the other way,” says Professor Rogers.
+5, for example, “It’s widely anticipated that ... in 2025 or 2026, we may have another amendment going the other way,” says Professor Rogers.
 “We’re going to be in this abortion back and forth for a while.”